Eastlake High School (California)

-Eastlake High School (ELH or EHS) is a four-year high school in Chula Vista, California.
+Eastlake High School (ELH or EHS) is a public secondary school in Chula Vista, California.
 It opened on September 8, 1992.
 The school is located just east of California State Route 125 in the neighborhood of Eastlake, a suburb located southeast of downtown San Diego.

 The Ruth Chapman Performing Arts Center, located on campus, is used for band (Titan Regiment) and orchestra concerts, dance performances, plays, church services, and other community events.
 The school features an amphitheatre, an observatory, and an engineering department.

 Academic performance

 The school received an Academic Performance Index score of 854 for the 2012 school year, which was the highest score by a high school in the Sweetwater Union High School District.

 2024 Graduation Ceremony Incident

 Minutes before the 2024 graduation ceremony at Eastlake High School a senior, Sophia Benzon, was instructed by staff to either remove her leis, which represented her Hawaiian culture, or not participate in the ceremony despite having been previously given permission by the principal.
 The student chose not to participate in the ceremony.
 The school district later investigated the incident and agreed that the student should have been allowed to wear the leis as "traditional tribal regalia or recognized objects of cultural or religious significance".